cougarTech2228/vanguard/README.md

 Vanguard: a web-based, cloud hosted scouting system for FRC competitions

 #installing
-1. download the appropriat version of the dart-sdk from here: https://www.dartlang.org/tools/download.html
+1. clone vanguard or download the zip and extract
-2. clone vanguard or download the zip and extract
+(if you are running linux and have dart installed to the PATH skip to setup) 2 download the appropriat version of the dart-sdk from here: https://www.dartlang.org/tools/download.html
 3. extract the dart-sdk into vanguard/dart
 (the path to the dart-sdk should be dart/dart-sdk/bin/dart.exe)